AtilaDev/firehose-expo/README.md

 # Firehose Expo

-A brief description of your app.
+Client for the Firehose link-saving app.

 ## Requirements